kuroress/ase2spine/README.md

 ## Usage
 1. Create a source ase file by aseprite.
+    * NOTE: Each layer name must not have hyphen '-'.
 2. Tag the single frame to export.
 3. Run,
 ```